LorenzoMorelli/LegionBetterSpace/README.md

 Remember your last session mode (Game Mode or Desktop Mode) across reboots.

-**Problem Solved**: By default, CachyOS-Handheld always restarts in Game Mode, even if your last session was in Desktop Mode.

 **How it works**:
+- By design, CachyOS-Handheld always boots into Game Mode, regardless of your last session.
-- Wrapper for `steamos-session-select` saves the current mode
+- This tool instead saves the mode you last used and boots straight back into it.
-- systemd service restores the mode at boot
-- Works with the "Return to Gaming Mode" button
+- Works with the "Return to Gaming Mode" button.

 **Quick Start**:
 ```bash